Arraf-Hoque/cptn.hawkeye/README.md

 # cptn.page
 Personal Website for Arraf Hoque.
-Used as a digital portfolio for online persona
+Used as a digital landing page.
+Work in Progress.

+Developed in HTML, JS and CSS.